Amirparsa-Sal/TA-BOT/README.md

   Before using the bot, you can upload your students data containing their email, student_id, first name, last name and password to authenticate them.
 Students then can register using that information.

-  They must send their own email in telegram, then the bot sends a one time password to their email (if they have entered a valid email) and after entering that password, the account is created using the predefined passwords which you have uploaded in admin panel to use them as an authentication mean.
+  They must send their own email in telegram, then the bot sends a one time password to their email (if they have entered a valid email) and after entering that password, the bot asks them to set their password.
+After entering the password the registeration is complete.

   Obviously, there is a login section in which the students can login to their account using an email and a password.
 Each student has its own account and he/she can login to the account with multiple devices at the same time.